-Visitation for the reservoir was reported to be 333,888 on the Colorado side from July 2010 through June 2011 and 468,475 on the New Mexico side during calendar year 2011 (most recent data available).
+Visitation for the reservoir was reported to be 355,493 on the Colorado side from July 1, 2011, through June 30, 2012, and 428,056 on the New Mexico side during the same time period.

 Reclamation is working closely with both recreation managing entities to develop effective solutions to manage the spread of invasive mussels including educating the public and providing materials such as signs and brochures.
 The CDPW is conducting boat inspections and has a portable boat wash and decontamination unit at Arboles.
 Due to funding limitations, staffing reductions, and liability issues, New Mexico State Parks will no longer perform boat inspections/decontaminations for invasive mussels at any of the reservoirs they manage for Reclamation.
-The New Mexico Game and Fish Department has authority under state law for mussel control and talks continue with them to determine how best to continue the inspection and decontamination program.
-In late 2011, on the New Mexico side of the reservoir, one of the plankton samples showed the potential presence of invasive mussels; however, subsequent DNA testing by two different laboratories was inconclusive.
-The reservoir is considered suspect at this time and increased monitoring is being implemented.
-No adult mussels have been found in either Colorado or New Mexico.
+The New Mexico Game and Fish Department has authority under state law for mussel control and the agency started an inspection and decontamination program in 2013.
+With only four seasonal staff inspections to cover the entire state of New Mexico, crews were not able to be on site at all times.
+At the two main ramps (Pine and Sims), staff were able to inspect 5,211 boats (approximately 16 percent of the total number of estimated launches).
+Continued sampling activities at Navajo Reservoir during 2012 detected a weak presence of mussels once again; however, these results could not be confirmed with DNA sequencing.
+Results for 2013 sampling activities are pending.